LDGerrits/QuickZone/docs/usage.md

 -- 2. lowPriority:onExited() fires for Zone A.
 ```

-### Handling State
+### Observer State
-You can toggle an observer's activity state.
-This is useful for disabling triggers during cutscenes or rounds.
+Observers can be toggled to pause logic without destroying the configuration.

 ```lua
 observer:setEnabled(false) -- Fires 'onExited' for everyone inside